TeselaGen/openVectorEditor/README.md

 ###Trying out webpack

 To use this repo:
-clone it,
+clone it into your folder of choice,

+	cd ~/myFolderOfChoice

 	git clone https://github.com/tnrich/webpackTrial.git

-Then, get the dependencies by running
+Then, get the dependencies by running:

 	npm install